awsdocs/aws-doc-sdk-examples/javav2/example_code/iotsitewise/README.md

-# Amazon EC2 code examples for the SDK for Java 2.x
+# AWS IoT SiteWise code examples for the SDK for Java 2.x

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with Amazon Elastic Compute Cloud (Amazon EC2).
+Shows how to use the AWS SDK for Java 2.x to work with AWS IoT SiteWise.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems._
+_AWS IoT SiteWise _

 ## ⚠ Important